Understaffing in Nursing Homes

 The staff members who work at nursing homes who are not trained nurses—namely, the nursing assistants—earn an average of $13.23 per hour.
 Nursing homes compete for these workers with each other, and with better paying employers such as hospitals and retailers.
 This leads to an incredibly high turnover rate for both nursing assistants as well as trained nurses.
 It seems to be a vicious cycle that never ends: understaffing leads to more responsibility for the remaining staff members, which leads to a high turnover rate, et cetera.

 One resident at a nursing home claims that he would roam the halls in search for an aide who was not already bombarded with work, seeking assistance with putting on his shirt.
 He claims that it is “almost like a ghost town.”
 Obviously, this is unacceptable and if your loved one needs assistance, they should be able to get it.
-If you suspect that your loved one is not getting the care they need in a nursing home, the Columbus nursing home abuse attorneys of Rinehardt Law Firm are prepped to help you.
+If you suspect that your loved one is not getting the care they need in a nursing home, the Columbus nursing home abuse attorneys of Rinehardt Injury Attorneys are prepped to help you.
 Contact us at (419) 529-2020 for a free consultation.